-ASTK18015U Core Subject: Institutions, Policies and Law in the European Union
+ASTK18015U Core Subject: Institutions, Policy Processes and Law in the European Union

 Core subject in the core-subject line in European Politics.
 Only accessible to students who are admitted to European Politics.

 NB!
 All exams (both ordinary and re-exams) will take place at the end of the autumn semester only, as the course is not offered in the spring

 The first core course of the European Politics track is an advanced graduate seminar on EU policy-making and the constitutional design of the EU, as well as the substantial contents of key EU policy areas.
 The course is divided into two sections.

 The first section provides students with the essential analytical frameworks necessary for understanding the Union.
 We will discuss the EU as a multi-level political system and the ”nature of the beast”, the EU’s constitutional framework and the central principles of EU law, including its relationship to national law, and theories of European integration.

 Throughout the second section of the course the students will apply these theoretical frameworks to understand a broad range of important policy areas such as single market policies, social policies and employment, agriculture, environmental policy, and justice and home affairs.
 In each policy area, we consider the role of all the different relevant political, administrative and non-state actors engaged in multilevel decision-making both at the national and EU level.
 Ultimately, the goal of the different sessions is to conduct a theoretically informed analysis of why specific policies develop the way they do and to understand what is really going on in EU decision-making in Brussels and at the national level.

 The course ends with a half-day conference in which students will discuss normative aspects of policy-making with invited high-level participants involved in the making of European policy.

 - Describe the central institutions of the EU

 - Give an account of the main modes of decision-making in the EU